Training: 3D Scanning Small Objects

 On May 20, 2021, the second monograph “Intangible Cultural Heritage of the Silk Road from the Area of Modern Uzbekistan” was published at the Lublin University of Technology as a result of the web-conference “The Silk Road – cultural heritage of Asia and Europe”.

-3D scanning of museum objects from SamSU – The first virtual expedition of PL employees (May 2021)
+3D scanning of museum objects from SamSU – 4st virtual expedition of PL employees (May 2021)

-Due to the world pandemic Covid-19, the 1st research expedition of employees of the Lublin University of Technology (LUT) to Uzbekistan was carried out remotely, as a virtual expedition.
+Due to the world pandemic Covid-19, the 4st (1st in the NAWA project) research expedition of employees of the Lublin University of Technology (LUT) to Uzbekistan was carried out remotely, as a virtual expedition.

 Under the remote management of specialists from PL, Samarkand State University (SamSU) employees conducted 3D scanning of selected museum exhibits using the Rangevision Neo scanner.
 Based on the sent scan data, LUT employees made 3D models of these objects.